 Faster site, is the key to success on the web, and it greatly improves the overall experience on your site, be it snappy browsing feel for your visitors, ability to serve more ads, higher Google search rankings and if you’re running a WordPress based store or selling something online then it genuinely boosts your conversions.
 Overall it totally does everything good to your site.

-CDNs – Content delivery networks are considered to be the “one shot solution” to instantly turbo charge your website for speed.
-Typically, when it come to WordPress people without a doubt recommends MaxCDN, and yes it’s one of the best and easy to use CDN to charge your WordPress blog.
+CDNs – Content delivery networks are considered to be the “one-shot solution” to instantly turbocharge your website for speed.
+Typically, when it comes to WordPress people without a doubt recommends MaxCDN, and yes it’s one of the best and easy to use CDN to charge your WordPress blog.
 But, there are also some other wonderful CDNs to arm your WordPress for speed, such as Amazon CDN CloudFront, it’s the World’s second most popular CDN network, after Akamai (Earlier, Amazon was used to use Akamai, for their e-Commerce site when CloudFront was launched in 2008.)

-- POPs location in US, Europe, Asia, Australia and South-America.
+- POPs location in the US, Europe, Asia, Australia and South-America.

 - Great for Indian traffic with two new POPs in India, at Chennai and Mumbai to lower down the response time for your site’s traffic originating from India/Asia.